ARM-software/ebbr/source/chapter4-firmware-media.rst

 eMMC and Universal Flash Storage (UFS) device are often used as shared fixed storage for both firmware and the OS.

-Where possible, it is prefered for the system to boot from a dedicated boot region on media that provides one (e.g., eMMC) that is sufficiently large.
+Where possible, it is preferred for the system to boot from a dedicated boot region on media that provides one (e.g., eMMC) that is sufficiently large.
 Otherwise, the platform storage should be pre-formatted in the factory with a partition table, a dedicated firmware partition, and firmware binaries